simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 </sidenote>

-## Woha, now we can create tests?
+## Woha, and now we can test?

 Almost.
 Not quite.
 Now it gets ugly.

-First of all note, that `jest` is a running on node, and in node, as of now we can't use our beloved `import ... from ...` statements.
-That's a problem since all of your single file components will likely use these statements, and it would be nice to write tests the same way.
+First of all note, that `jest` is a running on node, and ,as of now, we can't use our beloved `import` statements yet.
+All of your single file components will likely use these statements, and it would be nice to write tests the same way.

-That's the reason, libraries like `vue-jest` already come bundled with `bable`, a mighty tool used to transform JavaScript.
+For that reason, [Babel.js](https://babeljs.io/) can and is most commonly used to transform our tests and components before feeding them to jest.

+This is also the reason for the [transform statements](#transform-statements) in our `jest.config.js` file.

-And... if we use babel, we need another config file to tell what we actually want to transform.
+You guest it: If we use Babel, we will need *another* config file to tell what and how we actually want to transform.

 **opra you get a config file, and you get a conifg file**